 – A Declaration of Residents’ Rights

 – Resident contract details including costs for services and accommodations

 – A list of health needs or conditions that the home says it cannot meet

-People with the following issues or conditions cannot be admitted into North Carolina memory care:
+People with the following conditions cannot be admitted into memory care:

 – Mental illness or alcohol or drug abuse

 – Maternity care

-– Professional nursing care under round-the-clock medical supervision
+– Need nursing care or round-the-clock medical supervision

 – Needs do not meet the scope of care of the facility

-– Posing a direct health threat to self or others
+– Posing a direct health threat to themselves or others

 – Ventilator dependency is only allowable if approved by a physician

 Single-person living units must be at least 100 square feet.
 A room with two people needs to be at least 80 square feet per person.
-Two is the maximum number of people allowed per bedroom in North Carolina ACHs, unless the residence was licensed before 2004.
+Two is the maximum number of people allowed per bedroom in North Carolina, unless the residence was licensed before 2004.
 A toilet and sink must be provided for every five residents, and the home must have one bath or shower for every 10 residents.
 A secured outdoor area must be provided, where mechanical noises are minimized.
 There must be security monitoring and/or locks that meet the state’s safety regulations.

-The staff-to-resident ratio in North Carolina memory care residences is one employee for every eight people during the waking hours and one for every 10 during sleeping hours.
+The staff-to-resident ratio in North Carolina memory care residences is one employee for every eight people during the waking hours and one for every ten during sleeping hours.
 A care coordinator (trained to help manage residents’ healthcare needs) must be on-duty at least eight hours per day, five days per week.
 Staff who provide hands-on care for residents must complete an 80-hour training program within six months of being hired.
 At least one administrator must be on-duty at all times.
 Administrators must be at least 21 years old, with at least a high school diploma or GED, and relevant experience including a 120-hour administrator-in-training program and subsequent test.

 – Six hours of orientation within a week of hiring